Shippo Case Study

 Merchant Order Management

 The goal of the Shippo is to become the shipping layer of the internet.
 Many e-commerce merchants struggle in fulfilling their online orders cheaply and efficiently, and Shippo needed to be the one-stop to visualize, organize, and fulfill many orders with as little clicks as possible, for any type of small-business.
-Another goal was to be the thought-leader in online fulfillment, so that merchants become aware of extra features like returns, parcel insurance, and international shipping gracefully as they grow their business.

 Field research participant 1